AMAzing1233/Fastdrop/README.md

-## Hi, this is the Fastdrop Project
+## Hi, this is the Fastdrop Project, an AirDrop Alternative

 How does it work?
 Simple, it uses BLE to discover devices and then uses QUIC or TCP to transfer files (It uses a stream to be specific)